MLVM

-MLVM (Mașina de Luptă a Vânătorilor de Munte, meaning "infantry fighting vehicle of vânători de munte") is a Romanian armoured personnel carrier.
-The vehicle was designed and used as an infantry fighting vehicle for the vânători de munte (mountain units) of the Romanian Army, though technically it is a tracked armoured personnel carrier according to UN classification because of its light armor and armament.
+MLVM (Mașina de Luptă a Vânătorilor de Munte) is a Romanian armoured personnel carrier.
+The vehicle was designed and used as an infantry fighting vehicle for the vânători de munte (mountain units) of the Romanian Land Forces, though technically it is a tracked armoured personnel carrier according to UN classification because of its light armor and armament.

 Description

 The vehicle was designed and used as an infantry fighting vehicle for the vânători de munte (mountain units).
 The hull is inspired from SU-76 tank destroyer but is substantially modified for rough terrain.
 The turret is the same as that installed on the Romanian TAB-71M (8 × 8) APC.
-This turret is recognisable by the large day sight mounted on the left side, which is provided with a protective cage..
+This turret is recognisable by the large day sight mounted on the left side, which is provided with a protective cage.
 The vehicle has been designed specifically to be used in mountainous areas.

 Armament consists of a 14.5 mm caliber KPVT heavy machine gun, and a co-axial 7.62 mm PKT machine gun.

 The hull is made of welded steel plates and ensures protection against bullet caliber 7.62 mm and artillery splinters.
 The suspension is torsion bar.
 Road wheels (six from each drive sprocket) have holes to reduce weight.
 MLVM is fully amphibious, being propelled with a maximum speed of 5–6 km/h in water.
 Prior to the crossing of rivers or lakes (although the MLVM is amphibious, it is not designed for marine infantry use), a trim vane must be erected at the front and bilge pumps turned on, taking no more than 5 minutes.
 Suspension is torsion bar type with six rubber-tyred spoked road wheels either side, drive sprocket at the front, idler at the rear and track-return rollers.
 Some vehicles have been observed with five - not six - road wheels.

 Regarding internal arrangement, in front, on the left, stands the driver's hatch.
 It has at its disposal three periscopes for observation during day time and central one can be replaced by a night vision block during night-time.
 Behind the driver's hatch is located the commander.
 Both can use the hatch from the ceiling, in the front left side.
 Commander has at its disposal an IR night vision system and has a hatch with two wide-angle vision blocks to his sides and a periscope/vision block which can be raised and rotated to allow the commander to view the area around the vehicle from under armor.
 The troop room is at the rear, have two roof hatches, six firing ports (three in each side) each with an associated day periscope and a door in the rear which has two firing ports and two day periscopes as well as containing some diesel fuel and which is used as fuel reservoir.
 The troops are seated three each side, with the seventh manning the turret.